…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 In the parable of the landowner and the workers, the last hour workers received the same as those who have toiled all day; and they began to complain to the landowner, 12 ‘These last fellows worked only one hour, but you paid them the same as us, and we’ve been working all day,enduring the scorching heat!’
 Matthew 20:11,12 (ISV)

-Such is the immensity and audacity of God’s grace & mercy to everyone; no one is undeserving or less deserving.
+Through this parable demonstrating the immensity and audacity of God’s grace & mercy to everyone; no one is undeserving or less deserving.

 Information … mis-information effect: